CURRICULUM OVERVIEW FOR RECEPTION

 Children are encouraged to take responsibility for their actions and to understand how what they do can make others feel.
 They are supported in resolving minor disputes without relying heavily on adults to do this for them.

-In Reception class we also focus on the basic skills of reading, writing and counting.
+In Reception class we also focus on the basic skills of reading, writing and number skills.

-At the end of the Reception year, children leave the Foundation Stage to start Key Stage 1 and each child is assessed in 17 areas of learning including Managing Feelings and Relationships, Understanding the World, Being Imaginative and Technology.
+At the end of the Reception year, children leave the Foundation Stage to start Key Stage 1.
+Each child is assessed in the areas of learning: Communication - Language, Physical development, Personal, social & emotional development, Literacy, Mathematics, Understanding the world, Expressive arts & design.